rtCamp/pwa-extension/README.md

 ## Requirements

 - The Official [PWA](https://wordpress.org/plugins/pwa/) Plugin
+- Generate the PWA Icons from [this site](https://app-manifest.firebaseapp.com/) and put the icons in theme's `/assets/img/` directory.
+  Example path for 512x512 size will be <your-theme>`/assets/img/icon-512x512.png`

 ## Features

-- `Add to Home Screen` popup for mobiles with custom icon setup in WP theme `(your-theme//assets/img/icon-{width x height}.png'`.
+- `Add to Home Screen` popup for mobiles with custom icon setup in WP theme `(your-theme/assets/img/icon-{width}x{height}.png`.
 - Offline reading by caching assets and pages.

 ## Integration with izooto plugin.